Bigbear325/zhihengpage/content/home/about.md

 +++

 # Biography
 Hi, My name is Zhiheng Liu, you can also call me Vic.
-I work and study as a research and teaching assistant in SecLab mentored by [Prof.yinzhicao](yinzhicao.com) and Engineering Department at Lehigh University.
+I work and study as a research and teaching assistant in SecLab mentored by [Prof.yinzhicao](yinzhicao.com) at Lehigh University.
 Before coming to the  United States, I work for China Mobile Research Institute as a Network Engineer and Project Manager for four years.